 The Villa was the result

-area along the sea for members of the
+area along the sea for members of the royal family to

-opened to the general public on a permanent basis in
+The park was opened to the general public on a permanent

-1869 after the unification of Italy.
-The seaside
+basis in 1869 after the unification of Italy.
+The

 aquarium and the sea, is another, more recent

-city.
-Until 1900, the sea rolled up to the villa,
+Until 1900, the sea rolled up to the villa, itself, and

-itself, and coach traffic passed along the Riviera di Chiaia, the
+coach traffic passed along the Riviera di Chiaia, the

-road now bounding the inner side of
+road now bounding the inner side of the park.

 The Villa Comunale houses the Anton Dohrn Aquarium (phots, above and right).
 In 1870 Anton Dohrn (1840-1909), German zoologist and disciple of Darwin, requested and got permission to build a “Zoological Station”—an aquarium—in Naples.
 He was given a site within the Villa Comunale; the project was begun in 1872 under Oscar Capocci and finished by the German architect Adolf von Hildebrand.
 Interesting artwork within the Florentine Renaissance building include murals by the German artist Hans von Mareès, who drew inspiration from characteristic fishing scenes of the Mediterranean, especially Naples and Sorrento.
 Since its inception, the aquarium in Naples has not only served as an exhibition of marine flora and fauna, but has also been a working research facility in marine biology.